imranmaj/pyforward/README.md

 Easy to use port forwarding using UPnP's IGD-PCP (see [https://tools.ietf.org/html/rfc6970](https://tools.ietf.org/html/rfc6970) for more information).

+Install requirements with:

-Install requirements with `pip install -r requirements.txt`
+`pip install -r requirements.txt`

+On linux, you must install some packages first before running the pip command:

+`sudo apt-get install libxml2-dev libxslt-dev python-dev python3-lxml`

 ## Documentation